sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/cognitive_biases.md

 These interpretations exemplify the fundamental attribution error, where people attributed the cause of the plague to internal, moral, or spiritual failings rather than external, situational factors.
 This bias led to a widespread misunderstanding of the disease and hindered effective responses to the crisis.
-By recognizing this error, we can learn to consider broader situational factors in our judgments, leading to more accurate and compassionate understanding of events and behaviors.
+By recognizing this error, we can learn to consider broader situational factors in our judgments, leading to more accurate and compassionate understanding of events and behavioUrs.